Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The Lorentz-covariant U(1) gauge field Lagrangians in the Rindler coordinates

 where $B$ is the auxiliary field (the $B$-field) and $c$, $\bar{c}$ are the ghost fields.
 From this, we are able to derive the Lagrangian in the Lorentz-covariant gauge in each of the four regions in the Rindler coordinates by replacing the differentials with the gravitational covariant derivatives as

 where the coordinates in the one above refer to those in (\ref{dres}).

 However, since (\ref{ebtwf}) is derived through the Lagrangian gauge-fixed by the Coulomb gauge (a non-covariant gauge), we will check if (\ref{etsiph}) can be obtained in the Rindler coordinates in the following subsection.
-As noted earlier, in the following subsections, we mainly focus on the analysis concerning the FRW and RRW.
+As noted earlier, in the following subsections, we mainly focus on the analysis concerning the FRW and RRW, and the Lagrangians of the U(1) gauge field in the Lorentz-covariant gauge in the PRW and LRW are addressed in Sec.\,\ref{xbmyv}.

 Upon performing the analysis to obtain (\ref{etsiph}) in the following subsections, we note the values of the Christoffel's in each region in the Rindler coordinates: